This review is based on the opinion of coLanguage.

 • Reading: Read advanced literature and reports

-• Writing: Write in formal, academic styles
+• Writing: Write formally in academic/professional styles

 • Speaking: Lead discussions and debates

-• Purpose: Required for academic fluency or higher professions
+• Purpose: Academic fluency and higher professions

 C2